sarmadsamad/Coinmarketcap/README.md

 .
 Now we provide a statistical analysis of the mean average volume of random samples taken from a dataset of cryptocurrency average volume values.
 The analysis includes the generation of random samples, calculation of sample means, and visualization of the distribution of these sample means using a histogram.
 ![Alt text](images/image-1.png)
-As we can see, the histogram of the average volume 24h of currencies and the average volume 24h samples taken from curencies **does not have a distribution similar to the normal distribution**, so **we cannot use the z-score method** to find confidence interval.Therefore, we use the **bootstrap method**, which **does not require the normality of the data distribution**.
+As we can see, the histogram of the average volume 24h of currencies and the average volume 24h samples taken from currencies **does not have a distribution similar to the normal distribution**, so **we cannot use the z-score method** to find confidence interval.
+Therefore, we use the **bootstrap method**, which **does not require the normality of the data distribution**.

 .
-In bootstarp method, we take many samples from the population and keep the average of all samples.
-After that, we sort all these averages in ascending order, and among these averages, we select the two averages that 98% of the averages are in the interval between these two averages as the lower bound and the upper bound.
+In the bootstrap method, we take many samples from the population and keep the average of all samples.
+After that, we sort all these averages in ascending order, and among these averages, we select the two averages where 98% of the averages are in the interval between these two averages as the lower bound and the upper bound.
-These are the resukt:
+These are the results:

 Confidence Interval: ( 43370599.979797386 , 1872847876.3255749 )